Top Fastmail Alternatives to Consider in 2026

 Tutanota

-Tutanota is completely open-source encrypted email service known for a number of security aspects.
-With more storage and a lot of similar perks, like iOS and Android apps and spam protection, the free plan is slightly stronger than the one from ProtonMail.
+Tutanota is a completely open-source encrypted email service known for comprehensive security features and privacy-focused architecture.
+According to SANS Institute's email encryption research, end-to-end encryption implementations like Tutanota's provide essential protection for sensitive communications.
+With more storage and similar perks like iOS and Android apps and spam protection, the free plan offers competitive features compared to other secure email providers.

-In addition, Tutanota is known for being an environmentally friendly platform (using renewable energy) and has some strong encrypted features, like their zero-knowledge calendar.
+In addition, Tutanota is known for being an environmentally friendly platform ( using renewable energy) and features robust encrypted capabilities, including their zero-knowledge calendar.
+NIST cybersecurity guidelines emphasize the importance of zero-knowledge encryption architectures for maintaining data privacy, which Tutanota implements across its platform.

 Features